backstage/backstage/docs/permissions/concepts.md

 description: A list of important permission framework concepts
 ---

+### Permission

+Any action that a user performs within Backstage may be represented as a permission.
+More complex actions, like executing a [software template](../references/glossary.md#software-templates), may require [authorization](../references/glossary.md#authorization) for multiple permissions throughout the flow.
+Permissions are identified by a unique name and optionally include a set of attributes that describe the corresponding action.
+[Plugins](../references/glossary.md#plugin) are responsible for defining and exposing the permissions they enforce as well as enforcing restrictions from the permission framework.

+### Policy

+User [permissions](../references/glossary.md#permission-permission-plugin) are authorized by a central, user-defined permission policy.
+At a high level, a policy is a function that receives a Backstage user and permission, and returns a decision to allow or deny.
+Policies are expressed as code, which decouples the framework from any particular [authorization](../references/glossary.md#authorization) model, like role-based access control (RBAC) or attribute-based access control (ABAC).

 ### Policy decision versus enforcement

 Two important responsibilities of any authorization system are to decide if a user can do something, and to enforce that decision.
 In the Backstage permission framework, policies are responsible for decisions and plugins (typically backends) are responsible for enforcing them.